Monday, February 22, 2010

 B: It’s fantastic that a line as daft looking as “Tik tavo toks gilus dangus” translates as something so charming.

 A: I think the problem here is that lullabies are not meant to feature electric guitars.
-Ovidijus is rough enough around the edges himself without tipping the balance that the inclusion of the electric guitar is a step too far.
+Ovidijus is rough enough around the edges himself without tipping the balance that the inclusion of said guitar is a step too far.
 In every other respect it’s lovely, with some far more appropriate and beautiful strings.

 V: While those leather trousers are truly awful, nothing in 1994 was worth nothing.